juletx/corpus-linguistics/assignments/hyperpartisan/README.md

 The dataset were used in the [semeval-2019 task 4](https://pan.webis.de/semeval19/semeval19-web/) on hyperpartisan News detection.
 Whereas the task on semeval was to design a system to auto- matically detect hyperpartisan news, in this exercise we are going to exploit both corpora (hyperpartisan and not hyperpartisan news), and analyze which terms are the most relevant in each of the sets.
 For this, analysis we will use the so-called log odd ratio.

 I recommend you to follow a two-step approach to obtain the log-odd ratios of the words.
-In the rst step, you should generate text les from the XML documents.
+In the first step, you should generate text files from the XML documents.
 Then, in a separated step, you should create a le with the words along with its **log-odd ratio**.

 ## 1. Generate text files